kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/WhatDoesItDoImg-3/SchedulerIntegration(experimental)/Index.rst

 If you select the Piwik task and hit Execute selected tasks, you do not need to wait to see the statistics.

-Have a look on http://piwik.org/docs/setup-auto-archiving/ to get more information on speeding up piwik. (ignore the cronjob, as this is executed by the Scheduler).
+Have a look on https://matomo.org/docs/setup-auto-archiving/ to get more information on speeding up Matomo. (ignore the cronjob, as this is executed by the Scheduler).

-Please have a look on these options in the Piwik configuration, with the following setting you force piwik to create the statistics with the cronjob and not while opening Piwik in the browser, that will speedup using piwik.
+Please have a look on these options in the Piwik configuration, with the following setting you force Matomo to create the statistics with the cronjob and not while opening Piwik in the browser, that will speedup using Matomo.

 :code:`[General]time\_before\_today\_archive\_considered\_outdated =
 3600enable\_browser\_archiving\_triggering = false`